dwyl/learn-html5/README.md

 </html>
 ````
 Try out this example for yourself and experiment a little.
+And remember - everything between the opening and the closing tag is affected so don't forget to close your tags.

 ## Images
 Up until now, we've been using only text.
 How about we add some pictures? <br>